Cherry Vareniki (Cherry Dumplings)

 - Tart Cherries canned

-- In a bowl of a mixer fitted with a hook attachment, combine milk, egg, butter/margarine, salt, and 3 cups of flour.
-Mix on low speeds until thoroughly combined.
+In a bowl of a mixer fitted with a hook attachment, combine 2 cups milk, 1 egg, 1 stick butter/margarine, 1 tsp salt, and 3 cups of flour.
+Mix at low speeds until thoroughly combined.
 Add 2 more cups of flour and knead until a smooth dough, that doesn't stick to the sides of the bowl forms.

 - Let rest for 30 minutes to 1 hour, at room temperature.